-Color: Black bears exhibit a variety of colors ranging from black to light blond.
+- Color: Exhibits a variety of colors ranging from black to light blond.

-Body shape: Black bears don’t have the hump that Grizzlies have
+- Body shape: Don’t have the shoulder hump that grizzlies have.

-Claws: Black bear claws are shorter than Grizzly claws.
+- Claws: Claws are shorter than grizzly claws.

 How to Survive a Black Bear Attack

-1. Carry bear pepper spray.
-As with the grizzly bear, bear pepper spray should be your first line of defense in a bear attack.
+1. Carry bear spray.
+As with the grizzly bear, bear spray should be your first line of defense in a bear attack.